-In addition, the 2017 statewide seat belt observational survey reports pickup truck drivers and front seat passengers as having the lowest usage rate (81.5%) of all vehicle types.
+In addition, the 2018 statewide seat belt observational survey reports pickup truck drivers as having the lowest usage rate (81.6%) of all vehicle types.
+While seat belt use has increased significantly among rural counties, pickup truck drivers in rural counties still remain the least likely to buckle up.

 Of Utah's 29 counties, 6 are considered urban, contributing to 85% of the state's population and 23 are rural.
-When examining the differences between urban and rural counties using crash data from 2011 to 2015, it was determined that:
+When examining the differences between urban and rural counties using crash data from 2012 to 2016, it was determined that:

-More than half (56.6%) of the unbuckled fatalities occur in rural counties

-- Urban counties, which include Cache, Davis, Salt Lake, Utah, Washington and Weber, contribute to 43.4% of occupant fatalities - 64.1% of all occupant deaths in rural counties were unrestrained compared to 49.2% in urban counties
+- 6. More than half (61%) of the unbuckled fatalities occur in rural counties - 7.
+Urban counties, which include Cache, Davis, Salt Lake, Utah, Washington and Weber, contribute to 39% of occupant fatalities - 8.
+44% of all occupant deaths in rural counties were unrestrained compared to 29% in urban counties

-In addition, according to the 2017 seat belt observational study, 82.7% of rural motorists wear seat belts compared to 91% in urban counties
+In addition, according to the 2018 seat belt observational study, 87.6% of rural motorists wear seat belts compared to 89.6% in urban counties

 When determining funding priorities, counties with sparse populations below 7,500 residents and counties that are not included in the NHTSA-approved annual seat belt observational survey were not considered a priority.
 The 10 low-priority counties include, Beaver, Daggett, Duchesne, Emery, Garfield, Juab, Kane, Piute, Rich, and Wayne.
-These counties contribute to 15% of the total number of occupant fatalities.
+These counties contribute to 10% of the total number of occupant fatalities and 13% to the total number of unrestrained occupant fatalities.

-When examining the remaining 13 rural counties, nine were identified as having a high percentage of unrestrained occupant fatalities and above the state average of 50%.
-Counties include Box Elder, Carbon, Grand, Millard, Morgan, Sanpete, Summit, Tooele, and Uintah.
+When examining the remaining 13 rural counties, eleven were identified as having a high percentage of unrestrained occupant fatalities that was above the state average of 37%.
+These counties include Box Elder, Carbon, Grand, Iron, Millard, Morgan, San Juan, Sanpete, Sevier, Summit, and Uintah.

 When examining diverse populations, Hispanics and Latinos were found to have the highest unrestrained fatality rates among all minority groups.
 This is mainly due to the fact that they are the largest ethnic minority group making up approximately 13.3% of the state's population.
 Approximately 78% of the state's Hispanic population lives in three urban counties including Salt Lake, Weber and Utah.
-In addition, 53% of the traffic fatalities involving this population occur in these areas.
+In addition, 56% of the traffic fatalities involving this population occur in these areas.
 More Hispanic motorists are being killed in crashes than in the past.
-Over a five year period from 2011 to 2015, 58% of Hispanic occupants were unrestrained compared to 50% of non-Hispanic occupants.
+Over a five year period from 2012 to 2016, 54% of Hispanic occupants were unrestrained compared to 37% of non-Hispanic occupants.
 Similar to state and national trends, young males continue to be higher risk for being killed in a traffic crash.
-Hispanic motorists ages 15-29 had the highest number of deaths and more than two-thirds were male.
+Hispanic motorists ages 15-19 and 20-24 had the highest number of deaths and more than half (62%) were male.

 Child passengers have also been identified as a high risk population.
 Despite Utah having a law that requires child passengers to ride in appropriate safety restraints to age 8, as children grow they are less likely to be restrained, leaving them at risk for death or serious injury.
-Among child occupants in crashes over the last five years, 86.3% of children ages 0-1 years were restrained in a child safety seat compared to 83.2% of children ages 2-4 years and 41.3% of children ages 5-8 years.
+Among child occupants in crashes over the last five years, 90% of children ages 0-1 years were restrained in a child safety seat compared to 81% of children ages 2-4 years and 40% of children ages 5-8 years.